Introduction to Costa Calida

 Costa Calida Climate

 This exquisite region has definitely earned its name Costa Calida which means ‘Warm Coast’.
 It is blessed with around 320 days of sunshine a year.
 The average annual temperature is 18°C, with highs of up to 37°C in the summer making this the perfect all year round destination.
-It’s not uncommon to see locals enjoying the warm waters of the Mar Menor on Christmas Day.
-It’s gorgeous year round climate is one of the many reasons why Costa Calida Spain continues to be a popular choice for those seeking a new home in the sun.
+It’s not uncommon to see locals enjoying the warm waters of the Mar Menor even on Christmas Day.
+The beautiful year-round climate is one of many reasons Costa Cálida remains a popular choice for homebuyers and tourists, especially beach lovers and outdoor enthusiasts.

 What is the Nearest Airport to Costa Calida?